Who We Are

 Broad participation (families, singles, young, mature) in all aspects of ministry is emphasized.
 From corporate gatherings to ministry service to small groups, all are encouraged to openly participate.

 We gather to exalt God, equip God’s people and minister the love of Christ to one another.
-We meet each Sunday at the old Saint Paul's Methodist Church Building (1620 N. Monroe St.) at 10.00 AM.
+We meet each Sunday at our church building (1620 N. Monroe St.).

 Care Groups will be the foundation for spiritual care.
 Application driven Bible discussions and loving relationships provide the atmosphere for spiritual growth.